 Thailand, a constitutional monarchy, is the only Southeast Asian country that has never been occupied by a European nation.
-The population is mostly indigenous, with a significant minority of Chinese.
-The majority of the country is Buddhist.
-The Muslim population of Thailand is largely focused in the southern tip of the nation, although small populations may reside across the country.
+The population is mostly Thai, though there is a significant minority of Chinese as well.
+The majority of the country is Buddhist, though there is a Muslim population largely focused in the southern tip of the nation and small populations of Muslims residing throughout the country.
 While Thai is the official language, English is the secondary language for the well-educated elite.
-Thailand is mostly a rural country, but the urban population has been slowly increasing, particularly in the capital city of Bangkok.
+Thailand is a mostly rural country, but the urban population has been slowly increasing, particularly in the capital city of Bangkok.
 The country’s tropical climate varies in intensity and is punctuated by a wet and dry season.
-Thailand's regions vary significantly in the diversity of their geography.
-While the north is covered in lush mountains, the northeast consists of a plateau, bordered by the Mekong River.
-A flat river valley makes up the center of the country, and the south widens into the Malay Peninsula from a narrow isthmus and is famous for its beaches.
+Thailand's regions vary significantly in the diversity of their geography; the north is covered in lush mountains; the northeast consists of a plateau, bordered by the Mekong River; a flat river valley makes up the center of the country; and the south widens into the Malay Peninsula from a narrow isthmus and is famous for its beaches.
 Tourism contributes significantly to Thailand's economy, which has seen growth over the past decade.

 As with most countries, Thailand's cuisine reflects its tradition and culture.
 Each dish tries to balance the four main taste senses: sweet, sour, bitter, and salty.
 Thai food is known for being spicy, but varies significantly by region.
 Fruit is commonly served at the end of meals.
 Ethnic groups, religions, regional cultures, and tourists all collide in Bangkok.
-A colorful city, it is packed with cultural destinations like the National Museum, historical destinations like the Temple of the Reclining Buddha, and malls, markets, food, and entertainment.
+A colorful city, it is packed with cultural destinations like the National Museum, historical destinations like the Temple of the Reclining Buddha, and many malls and markets offering food and entertainment.

-A more subtle shock to the senses, though a significant cultural difference from the United States nonetheless, is Thailand's malleable sense of time.
-Rather than pressing the need for short-term results and instant gratification, Thais generally see success as something to be achieved over a lifetime and seek to build on their ancestors’ goals in conjunction with setting goals for the future.
+A subtler shock to the senses, though a significant cultural difference from the United States nonetheless, is Thailand's malleable sense of time.
+Rather than pressing the need for short-term results and instant gratification, Thai people generally see success as something to be achieved over a lifetime and seek to build on their ancestors’ goals in conjunction with setting goals for the shorter-term future.
 It is not uncommon for a meeting, an appointment, or a get-together with a friend to begin an hour after the scheduled time.
 This tardiness is anticipated by Thais and is a natural element of Thai culture.

 Learn more about being a YES Abroad student in Thailand: